Operation Sandy was a groundbreaking event in the history of military technology and rocketry, conducted by the United States Navy in 1947.

 The rocket broke into three primary pieces, plummeting into the sea a little over three miles from the Midway.

-V-2 rocket firing from the deck of the USS Midway.
 The rocket got eerily close to the Midway’s island during the launch.

 Despite not achieving the intended trajectory, the test was still deemed successful, meeting the primary goals set for the experiment.